Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser

 We now turn to the question of the details of the strain detected in the FWHM of the diffraction patterns discussed above, paying attention to the first 50 ps.
 The XFEL beam used for the measurements was fully coherent, thus the diffraction can be interpreted in the language of Bragg Coherent Diffraction Imaging (BCDI) \cite{Robinson2009}.
 The measured BCDI patterns were sufficiently oversampled by at least twice the Nyquist frequency \cite{Sayre1952}, at least 2 pixels per fringe along each dimension, so iterative phase retrieval algorithms could be used to recover the phase of the Bragg peak \cite{Fienup1982}, enabling us to obtain real-space images of the sample through the Fourier transform.
 The corresponding phase of the real-space image represents the projection of the displacement field onto the scattering vector, $\mathbf{u_{111}}$, from which we can also determine the corresponding strain field along the same direction, $\varepsilon_{111}$ \cite{Robinson2009}.

 For our measurements, which were 2D sections of the coherent diffraction patterns, the low signal-to-noise levels rendered the attempted reconstructions non-reproducible.
+The diversity of solutions renders advanced phase retrieval algorithms, such as those implementing genetic algorithms \cite{Chen2007}, unsuccessful.
+A machine-learning-based method has been recently developed for ultrafast 2D coherent diffraction patterns \cite{Yu2024}, but was trained on phase domain structures in thin films and is inappropriate for Pd nanocrystals.

-So, as a simpler approach, a 1D forward model of the complex phase function describing crystal A was created and used to fit the measured Bragg peaks at various delay times instead (Methods).
-In order to explain peak splitting in the horizontal ($2\theta$ or $Q_x$) and little change in the vertical ($Q_y$) directions, we assumed a rectangular-shaped crystal (a projection of an octahedral Pd crystal in 2D) of uniform amplitude with a boundary located at $x=x_0$ inside it.
+As a simpler approach, a 1D forward model of the complex phase function describing crystal A was created and used to fit the measured Bragg peaks at various delay times and laser fluences instead (Methods).
+In order to explain peak splitting in the horizontal ($2\theta$ or $Q_x$) and little change in the vertical ($Q_y$) directions, we assumed a rectangular-shaped crystal (for simplicity) of uniform amplitude with a boundary located at $x=x_0$ inside it (Eq. \ref{eq:S}).